 Older high school students (as well as college students) should benefit from the IEW Advanced Communication Series.
 The set consists of three DVDs of classes....The three titles are Persuasive Writing and Speaking, Advanced Note Taking: A Dynamic Key Word Approach, and Power Tips for Planning and Writing a College Level Paper.

 IEW also offers other related resources in their catalog or through their website.
 Among them are some actual lesson books that will help you implement what is taught in the original seminar such as Rockets, Radar, & Robotics; Following Narnia; a series of History-Based Writing Lessons in Structure and Style courses; and more.
 These can be used in conjunction with the Structure and Style program or afterward.
-Bible-Based Writing Lessons in Structure and Style have lessons that you can begin using from the very beginning of the Structure and Style program while most of the other books need to wait until a little later.
-Many of IEW’s materials, including the core courses discussed here (except for Bible Heroes and Bible-Based Writing Lessons and history-based writing lessons) are written from a secular, but "Christian friendly" viewpoint.
+Bible-Based Writing Lessons in Structure and Style has lessons that you can begin using from the very beginning of the Structure and Style program while most of the other books need to wait until a little later.
+Many of IEW’s materials, including the core courses discussed here (except for Bible-Based Writing Lessons and history-based writing lessons) are written from a secular, but "Christian friendly" viewpoint.
 Materials with distinctly Christian content are designated on their website as such.

 IEW is continually expanding its line of products, so please check their website or catalog for more information on the above items and others.